scjx123/ip/docs/DeveloperGuide.md

 Step 1.
 The user enters `stats -mod CS2113`	once the execute layer executes the message and calls `action.prepare()` class, `StatsAction` will begin its `prepare()` operation

-Step 2. `prepare()` looks at the input called `ParamNode args` which is user command processed by Command Intepreter layer, and starts to identify whether user has enter the keyword `mod ` if `userInput` contains the keyword, the it `isMod` flag will be set.
+Step 2. `prepare()` looks at the input called `ParamNode args` which is user command processed by Command Intepreter layer, and starts to identify whether user has enter the keyword `mod ` if `userInput` contains the keyword, then `isMod` flag will be set.

 Step 3.
-Next, execute layer will call act() class.
+Next, execute layer will call `action.act() class.`

 **Design consideration:**